-"We've celebrated some very special birthdays and anniversaries on this ship," said Sarah Miller, as we stood in line to pick up our passenger identification cards.
+"We've celebrated some very special birthdays and anniversaries on this ship," said Sarah Miller.
 "It's been a tradition since 1994.
 It meant a lot to us.
 And now, just like that, everything's changed."

-Miller's family knew the ship and their favourite stateroom so well that they felt like owners, she told me.
-When Windstar announced the Star Breeze's new itineraries, Miller decided to take her chances with a one-week voyage from Nice to Rome.
+When Windstar announced the Star Breeze's new itineraries, Miller decided to take her chances.
 By our last night on board, she'd had a change of heart.

-- "I guess the ship really needed a face lift," she reported as the waiters began to serve dessert.
-"The new colour schemes work and the upholstery is elegant but unobtrusive.
-This room, especially, seems brighter. - "I can't get used to the new name or why they call it a yacht.
-But it's the same ship, same polished brass and teak decks.
-The bathrooms still have those gorgeous marble counters and big tubs.
-And the walk-in closet that I don't really need."
+"I guess the ship needed a face lift," she reported.
+"The new color schemes work and the upholstery is elegant but unobtrusive.
+I can't get used to the new name or why they call it a yacht.
+But it's the same ship, same polished brass and teak decks."

-For most of us, the Star Breeze was still a ship.
-But as Birkholz explained, the "yacht" classification is part of a cruise industry shift toward more narrowly focused cruise experiences.
+But as Birkholz explained, the "yacht" classification is part of a shift toward more narrowly focused cruise experiences.